Becoming a Member

 We are looking for new members to join our growing community, especially families with children!

 Only one of the 12 lots for home building remains for sale or possibly to share with another member.
 There is also a 4 bedroom house for sale (see House for Sale).
+One space for building a tiny house is also available.

 If you are considering making the move to life in community, we invite you to get to know us by exploring our website, coming for a tour, attending some meetings and work parties.
 Below is a brief description of the process used to select members and renters.
+(Buyers of the house for sale are not required to go through this selection process; however, we encourage a mutual getting-to-know each other!)

 In the Introductory phase, the prospective member gets a tour, attends community meetings, work parties, meals, and/or informal get-togethers.
 Attending at least one community meeting is required to become an applicant.
 Prospective members are encouraged to take initiative in developing relationships with members of the PTEV.
 Once mutual interest has been established, the application phase begins.